galhardogabriel/migration-analysis/README.md

 Please contribute to the readme file with the questions that you want to be answered, so we can try to extract the answer from the databases.

-So far we are verifying how the following popular statements has quantitative support:
+So far we are verifying how the following popular statements has quantitative support, such as:

-- Europe is surrendering to the Islam;
+- Europe is becoming an Islamic continent;
-- France will be come Muslim in a few years on this rhythm;
+- France will become a Muslim in a few years on this rhythm;
 - Every Muslim couple have about 6–8 children, while Europeans have less than 2;
-- Italy is being invaded by Africans.
+- Italy is receiving too many Africans.

 Sources of datasets: